 There are no feasible alternatives to this project.
 Continued delays to address this deficiency may result in prolonged outages, impacting serviceability of the building and disrupting tenant operations.

 Recommendation

 ALTERATION

-Certification of Need

-The proposed project is the best solution to meet a validated Government need.

-Submitted at Washington, DC, onMarch 6, 2014
+Certification of Need The proposed project is the best solution to meet a validated Government need.
+Submitted at Washington, DC, onFebruary 2, 2015 Recommended: Commissioner, Public Buildings Service Approved: Administrator, General Services Administration

-Recommended: Was of Key Ophyn

-Commissioner, Public Buildings Service

-Approved:

-Administrator, General Services Administration